-Despite being engaged to be married to other people, chick-magnet Nickie Ferrante (Cary Grant, North by Northwest) and ex-singer Terry McKay (Deborah Kerr, Separate Tables) fall in love during a transatlantic trip.
-They agree to meet again in six months at the Empire State Building to decide whether or not they want to pursue a serious relationship, but fate intervenes.
+Despite being engaged to be married to other people, debonair chick-magnet Nickie Ferrante (Cary Grant, North by Northwest) and ex-singer Terry McKay (Deborah Kerr, The End of the Affair) fall in love during a transatlantic trip.
+They agree to meet again in six months at the Empire State Building in New York City to decide whether or not they want to pursue a serious relationship, but fate intervenes.

 Reaction & Thoughts:

-Which movie is better?
+Which version is better?
 It’s really a close call because this is a scene-for-scene retelling.
-The main difference is that the original was shot in B&W while the remake was filmed in glorious CinemaScope-color, by Milton R. Krasner (All About Eve and Three Coins in the Fountain).
-Also, the 1957 film fleshes out the supporting characters.
-For me, at least, the actors tip the scales in favor of An Affair to Remember; I just simply like Grant-Kerr more than I like Boyer-Dunne.
+The main difference is that the original was shot in black and white while the remake was filmed in glorious CinemaScope-color by Oscar-winning cameraman Milton R. Krasner (Three Coins in the Fountain and How the West Was Won).

-Like the original, the best scenes are aboard the ocean liner.
-The repartee between Grant and Kerr makes this section of film really funny.
+The film’s best scenes are aboard the ocean liner.
+The repartee between Grant and Kerr makes this section of the film really funny.
 I also liked the scenes at the beautiful French villa — well, a great soundstage that resembles a villa.
 Cathleen Nesbitt (The Haunting of Julia) is wonderful as Grant’s French grandmother.
-The second half never quite recaptures the magic of the first half, but the last scene is so good — McCarey’s timing, Grant’s acting — that you won’t hold it against the film.

-The cast also includes Richard Denning (Creature from the Black Lagoon), Charles Watts (Billy Rose’s Jumbo), Neva Patterson (Desk Set), and Fortunio Bonanova (For Whom the Bell Tolls).
-Marni Nixon dubbed Kerr’s singing voice (Nixon also dubbed Kerr in The King and I).
+The cast also includes Richard Denning (Creature from the Black Lagoon), Charles Watts (Billy Rose’s Jumbo), Neva Patterson (The Solid Gold Cadillac) and Fortunio Bonanova (For Whom the Bell Tolls).
+The great Marni Nixon once again dubbed Kerr’s singing voice (Nixon also dubbed Kerr in The King and I).

 Conclusions & Final Thoughts: